gbif/ipt/IPT2ManualNotes.wiki.md

 ### Java
 The server hosting the IPT must have a version no less than Java 8 installed and functional prior to the installation of the IPT.
 ### Servlet container
-The IPT application is distributed as a web application archive (war) file and can be deployed in any servlet container (e.g., Tomcat) that is already in use.
+The IPT application is distributed as a web application archive (WAR) file and can be deployed in any servlet container (e.g., Tomcat) that is already in use.
 Information about how to use various servlet containers with the IPT, and how to setup a virtual host name for your IPT can be found [[here|IPTServerPreparation.wiki]].
 ## Install the IPT
 ### Prepare the server
 Before installing the IPT, be sure that the intended hosting server meets the minimum specifications described in the sections under "Requirements", above.
 ### Download the IPT
-The latest release of the IPT software is available for download as a WAR file (or Web application ARchive) from the [IPT website](http://www.gbif.org/ipt).
+The latest release of the IPT software is available for download as a WAR file (or Web application ARchive) from the [IPT website](https://www.gbif.org/ipt).
 Download this file to the server on which the IPT will run.
 Developers or those wishing to use the latest revision of the source code should consult the [[How to Contribute|HowToContribute.wiki]] section of the GBIF IPT wiki.
 ### Deploy the IPT to the servlet container
 Follow the normal process for deploying a web application to a servlet container.
 A wiki page with further information about specific installations can be found [[here|IPTServerPreparation.wiki]].
 ### Run the IPT application